 Here’s how you can go about it.

-What Do I Need to Figure out Before I Start Building My Own Website?
+What Do I Need Before I Start Building My Own Website?

 Start smart!
 Decipher the brain game.